 Note The repair location address is automatically populated in the appropriate fields of service request appointment form when you select a repair location for appointment with location type “Repair Location”.

-On the Departments page you can add, edit, and delete location departments.
-Also you can sort departments to show them in particular order.
+On the Departments page, you can add, edit, and delete location departments.
+Also, you can sort departments to show them in a particular order.